StarPlayrX/bigmac/README.md

 * Execute `sudo asr -er -nov -s /Volumes/'yourSourceName' -t /Volumes/'yourTargetName'`

 ## Known issues
+* Only true USB 2.0 keyboards, mice and trackpads are supported by the installer.
+This limitation will be fixed in bigmac2 but not for 1.x.
+Many keyboards and mice say they are 2.0 but you can find out for show in about this mac under USB and see what it is really using.
+Note USB 2.0 ports will support 1.1 usually but on Big Sur Apple removed the drivers.
+The OS post install shell script supports USB 1.1 but currently the installer does not.
+We will be correcting this limitation in bigmac2.

 ### USB 2.0
 * Input devices that get disconnected do not reconnect.
 Workaround, use a USB 2.0/3.0 hub.
 Plug that into a Mac USB port and plug your input devices into the hub.
 This has been tested.
 USB 3.0 PCIe cards will also work but not at boot time.